solunwa/AWS-/README.md

 #AWS-
-Attaching and mounting EBS volumes:
+Attaching and mounting EBS/NFS/EFS volumes:
 ====================================
 Your ebs volume created an the ec2 created must be in the same availbilty zone AZ for you to be able to mount the ebs voln